A Survey on the Evolution of Stream Processing Systems: Managing Event Order and Timeliness

-\para{Tracking progress of out-of-order data in cyclic queries.} Cyclic queries require special treatment for tracking progress.
+Cyclic queries require special treatment for tracking progress.
 A cyclic query always contains a binary operator, such as a join or a union.
 The output produced by the binary operator meets a loop further in the dataflow graph that connects back to one of the binary operator's input channels.
 In a progress model that uses punctuations for instance, the binary operator forwards a punctuation only when it appears in both of its input channels otherwise it blocks waiting for both to arrive.
 Since one of the binary operator's input channels depends on its own output channel, a deadlock is inevitable.

 Chandramouli et al.~\cite{chandramouli2009fly} propose an operator for detecting progress in cyclic streaming queries on the fly.
 The operator introduces a speculative punctuation in the loop that is derived from the passing events' timestamp.
 While the punctuation flows in the loop the operator observes the stream's tuples to validate its guess.
 When this happens and the speculative punctuation re-enters the operator, it becomes a regular punctuation that carries progress information downstream.
 Then a new speculative punctuation is generated and is fed in the loop.
 By combining a dedicated operator, speculative output, and punctuations this work achieves to track progress and tolerate disorder in cyclic streaming queries.
 The approach works for strongly convergent queries and can be utilized in systems that provide speculative output.